 Equal treatment and recruitment

 When recruiting new employees, you are not allowed to discourage (groups of) people to apply.
-You must for instance use neutral language in job adverts.
-For example he/she instead of just he or just she.
+You must, for instance use neutral language in job adverts.
+Use, for example, you instead of he or she.
+This way, everyone feels included.

 You must make sure you treat all job applicants equally.
-There are some exceptions to this rule, for instance in case:
+There are some exceptions to this rule, for instance in case (in Dutch):

-• a specific group is under-represented in your company (affirmative action or positive discrimination)
+• a specific group is under-represented in your company, for example there are significantly fewer woman than men working in your company (affirmative action or positive discrimination)

 • the work is too dangerous to perform by employees under 18 years of age (age discrimination)

-You may not ask questions about the personal life or health of an applicant, for instance about their family or if they want to have children.
+You are not allowed to ask questions about the personal life or health of an applicant, for instance about their family or if they want to have children (in Dutch).

 Filing a complaint about discriminatory treatment